You’re Not Crazy, But Emotional Abuse Can Make You Think You Are

-The absolute first thing you need to do to save your own sanity is to stop trying to reason with the abuser.
+The first thing you need to do to protect your mental health is to stop trying to reason with the abuser.
 All this will result in is frustration and anger for you, and they won't respond to it.
 They are operating on emotion rather than reason.
 And if you allow yourself to get angry, the situation will only escalate, and the abuser will have gained power over you because you too will have lost your ability to reason well.
 Simply stop the habit of trying to explain yourself and your actions.

-The next step is to disengage as much as possible.
+The next step is to disengage from the abuse as much as possible.
 Make yourself boring to the abuser.
 Don't play into the abuse and if you need to walk away and leave the situation do that If you don't react to the manipulation and don't react to being played with, they get less satisfaction from mistreating you.
 If they spot the change and try to up the abuse, circle back to the first step and remember not to argue logic or lose your temper.
 They will try to goad you into an argument, perhaps calling you "icy," "stony," "emotionless," or a "robot."
 You know this is not true and that you are protecting yourself from their abuse.

-While you are implementing these changes in your own patterns, remember to take care of yourself.
+While you are implementing these changes in your patterns, remember to take care of yourself.
 Start thinking about you.
 This can be difficult for those who have been trained to put the abuser first and always think about what would make them happy or keep them from exploding.
-Instead, seek out ways to improve your own mental health and happiness.
+Instead, seek out ways to improve your mental health and happiness.